 Staring back at visitors in a shopping mall in Hong Kong is a gold iPhone with diamonds encrusted into it.
 The custom made device brags a price tag of $25,000; it has a rose gold chassis ringed with a combined 7.28 carats in diamonds that sparkle with the number “5” on its back, spelling out that indeed everyone’s gazing at not just a sparkly iPhone but the latest iPhone 5.

-Global luxury brands pin their hopes on China’s consumer market as Europe tries to breathe through its financial suffocation, US tries to be resilient through its growth and Japan’s economy failing to get a grip.
-Despite the gloom in the West and China’s economy crawling at a snail’s pace, Chinese consumers and wealthy Hong Kong local seem to be digging out their wallets and putting their plastic cards to use.
+Global luxury brands pin their hopes on China’s consumer market as Europe tries to breathe through its financial suffocation.
+The US tries to be resilient through its growth, and Japan’s economy fails to get a grip.
+Despite the gloom in the West and China’s economy crawling at a snail’s pace, Chinese consumers and wealthy Hong Kong locals seem to be digging out their wallets and putting their plastic cards to use.

 UK-based luxury craftsman Stuart Hughes, who recently designed the “world’s most expensive iPhone” valued at a whopping US$15 million, said more than two-thirds of his customers come from mainland China and Hong Kong.
 Vi- Spring luxury beds, Limited edition Cartier watches all belonging to the world’s most expensive shopping destination / world’s most expensive luxury city.
 Yet the city’s thirst for luxury remains unfulfilled.
 They sure do not mind paying the price to being unique!

 [Via – SCMP]